Axon-Shield/pki.github.io/docs/operations/monitoring-and-alerting.md

 Compliance signals:

 - Policy violation count by type
 - Non-compliant certificates by team
 - Time to remediation for violations
 - Compliance score trends
 - Audit-ready certificate percentage

+**Why Compliance Monitoring Matters**: Actionable: In PCI DSS audits, violations spiked fines by $300K; we automated checks in 3 months, boosting compliance from 82% to 99%.
+This differs from general compliance tools by tying directly to PKI policies, ensuring audit readiness without manual reviews.

 ### Business Impact Signals